RabbitSeries/AdventofCode/2024/Day24/GatesVisualize.md

 ## Solution 1

 To begin with, suppose the carrier wire in the cascading adder has been found.
 As **there are no loops**(this condition is important), so the gates can't be swapped from latter gates to former gates.
 That makes the situation a lot simplifed.
-Thus, there can only exist five prossible swap (I haven't sort them out in a more practical way):
+Thus, there can only exist five prossible swap (~~I haven't sort them out in a more practical way~~ See [Multisim diagram](./FullAdder.ms14)):

 ![Possible swap](../../Images/PossibleSwaps.png)

-So to check one specific cascading level in the system, five gates input and output must match the specific rules:
+So to check one specific cascading level in the system, five gates input and output must match the specific rules, see [Source Code](./TinkerWithGates.cpp)

-### Add XOR gate

-### Carrier Add XOR gate

-### Carrier Add's Carrier AND gate

-### Carrier AND Gate

-### Next carrier OR gate

 For detailed visualization see [Mermaid diagram](#mermaid-diagram)